Universal Translation Services

 Statement: “I certify this to be a true likeness of the individual’s name and that this document is certified to be a true copy of the original seen by me.”

-The person who is certifying the document with a photo needs to do the various thing:
+The person who is certifying the document with a photo needs to do various things:

 • Print their name in capital blocks.